MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-data-hub.md

 The data hub shows a selection of recommended data items and a list of all the data items in the organization that you have permissions to access.
 If [semantic model discoverability](../collaborate-share/service-discovery.md) is enabled for your account, you also see a list of semantic models.

-[Continue learning about the OneLake data hub](../connect-data/service-data-hub.md) and explore additional information, including how to select a semantic model, how to explore reports built using a semantic model, and how to create a new report yourself.
+[Continue learning about the OneLake data hub.](../connect-data/service-data-hub.md) Explore how to select a semantic model, how to explore reports built using a semantic model, and how to create a new report yourself.

 ## Related content